mayekuignatius/Secure-Bank-WebApp-Penetration-Test/README.md

 ---

-##  what is the purpose of this;
+##  What is the purpose of me doing this;

 This project is part of my cybersecurity learning journey focused on:

-* Offensive security fundamentals 💻
+* Offensive security fundamentals
-* WebApp penetration testing 🕸️
+* WebApp penetration testing
-* OWASP Top 10 practical exposure 🧾
+* OWASP Top 10 practical exposure
-* Real-world security reporting skills 📑
+* Real-world security reporting skills
+* And in general just to secure Applications
 ---